davidvwijk/davidvwijk.github.io/_posts/2022-4-15-PackingPuzzle.md

 To solve the packing puzzle problem, I used a modifed stochastic beam search.
 I wrote everything from scratch including all the necessary subfunctions to deal with creating the board representation, generating the puzzle pieces, getting the successors, and evaluating the board.

 The main script will prompt the user for the vertical board dimension, <em>h</em> and the horizontal dimension, <em>l</em>.
 Then, before doing anything, the script checks the conditions described above, and if <em>h</em> and <em>l</em> don't satisfy those criteria, the script will return "No solution possible".
-If this check is passed, then I will initialize 50 random beams, where each beam represents k collections of puzzle pieces.
+If this check is passed, then I will initialize 50 random beams, where each beam represents <em>k</em> collections of puzzle pieces.
 Using an evaluation function that will be described in the heuristic section below, each collection of initially random puzzle pieces is scored.
-Within each collection, we will have k*5 pieces, which are represented by 4x4 matrices, with an associated (x,y) position corresponding to the location of that particular piece on the board, and two identifiers which encode which type of piece it is (i.e. T, O, S/Z etc.) and which version of that piece it is (i.e. rotated 90&deg;, reflected, etc.).
+Within each collection, we will have <em>k</em>*5 pieces, which are represented by 4x4 matrices, with an associated (x,y) position corresponding to the location of that particular piece on the board, and two identifiers which encode which type of piece it is (i.e. T, O, S/Z etc.) and which version of that piece it is (i.e. rotated 90&deg;, reflected, etc.).
 I also then compute the score that would result in a successful packing using the evaluation function, which is used in our end condition.

 After the initial set of random beams are generated, we enter a while loop that will only terminate upon finding a board that has the same score as the end condition score calculated above (or upon timeout).
 Now, we finally begin the local beam search.
 For each beam, we iterate through each piece it contains, and will generate 5 successors for each piece, generated through actions which are described below.
 Each successor to the piece will result in a new, slightly different board, which will be evaluated using the evaluation function, and the score will be stored along with the new modified collection.
 The terminating condition is checked here, and if any of the successors form a solution board, the while loop will exit, and the script will display "Solution found in (number) beam iterations", where (number) is a count that keeps track of our iterations.
-This is done for all the pieces in all of the collections for all of the beams, which will (number of beams)*(5*k)*5 successors.
-Each successor here is k collections of pieces, with an associated score.
+This is done for all the pieces in all of the collections for all of the beams, which will (number of beams)*(5*<em>k</em>)*5 successors.
+Each successor here is <em>k</em> collections of pieces, with an associated score.

 The successors are then sorted in ascending order, since a lower score indicates a better board.
 The next set of beams are selected by choosing a certain proportion of beams randomly from the successors, and the remainder of the beams are selected greedily.
 The proportion of randomly selected beams will decrease with the number of iterations, with it starting extremely high, at a proportion of .9, and decreasing by .01 with each iteration, with a minimum random proportion of .1.
 I found this to be crucial to the performance of the algorithm, since when I had a purely greedy beam selection, I quickly converged on one collection of pieces.
 Of course this method doesn't work so well if the number of beams is not fairly high, which is why I generally kept the number of beams between 20 and 100 when testing the algorithm.
 The process continues until we either achieve the goal state, or until the minimum score has remained the same for 20 iterations.
 If this is the case, we perform a random restart, populate our beams with entirely random collections, and start again.
 This process will run until we reach the goal state, or until we reach the timeout time.

 ## Action Space

-The successors in our local search space will be generated using 5 possible actions for each puzzle piece in k collections for each beam.
+The successors in our local search space will be generated using 5 possible actions for each puzzle piece in <em>k</em> collections for each beam.
 The detailed code can be found on my github.

 <ol>
-  <li>Moves the piece up on the board by a random step between 1 and k slots</li>
+  <li>Moves the piece up on the board by a random step between 1 and <em>k</em> slots</li>
-  <li>Moves the piece down on the board by a random step between 1 and k slots</li>
+  <li>Moves the piece down on the board by a random step between 1 and <em>k</em> slots</li>
-  <li>Moves the piece right on the board by a random step between 1 and k slots</li>
+  <li>Moves the piece right on the board by a random step between 1 and <em>k</em> slots</li>
-  <li>Moves the piece left on the board by a random step between 1 and k slots</li>
+  <li>Moves the piece left on the board by a random step between 1 and <em>k</em> slots</li>
   <li>Pick the next version of the current piece, in a cyclic pattern</li>
 </ol>

 It should be noted that the moves will only be executed if they do not take the piece out of the board (i.e. the new piece location calculated by the action must be within the <em>h</em> x <em>l</em> matrix making up the valid board).
 To expand further on action 5, we examine the piece we are generating successors for, and from an ordered list of possible versions of that piece, we select the next in the list, or loop back to the first possible version of the piece.
 For the T piece, we have 4 versions of this piece, and thus if the piece we are generating successors for is the 3rd version of the T shape, one of the successors of that piece will be the next version of that piece, without changing the location of the piece.
 In this way we are able to capture all the possible types of movements, rotations and reflections as actions.
-The reason for making the step of the movement of pieces range from 1 to k is so that the successors can be slightly more diverse, which helped with addressing local minima.
+The reason for making the step of the movement of pieces range from 1 to <em>k</em> is so that the successors can be slightly more diverse, which helped with addressing local minima.
 I also found it useful for the range of steps to scale with board size for greater generality.

 ## Heuristic

-The heuristic is a cost function that is used to score each k collection of pieces that make up a valid board.
+The heuristic is a cost function that is used to score each <em>k</em> collection of pieces that make up a valid board.
 Here, the lower the score, the better the board, or closer to the solution the board is.
 There are four components to the score which are enumerated below.

 <ol>
   <li>(c<sub>1</sub>): Cost associated with overlapping pieces which is calculated by the maximum number on the board, times a tunable scalar value</li>